-Farmers' markets should make reasonable efforts to ensure that all vendors selling products requiring licenses have obtained them and are maintaining those licenses.
-Each market manager (or other responsible person designated by the organization operating the market) should maintain a copy of vendor licenses or a record of the number of the license.
+Farmers Markets should make reasonable efforts to ensure that all vendors selling products requiring licenses have obtained them and are maintaining those licenses.
+Each Market Manager should maintain a copy of vendor licenses at the Chamber Office.
 Licenses are listed on the ODA website and can be accessed using license numbers and/or other data routinely furnished by vendors.
 (See contacts.)
-Market managers and other responsible persons are not expected to be food safety experts, but they can help educate vendors about topics related to food safety and encourage vendors to communicate with the appropriate licensing authorities.
+Market Managers and other responsible persons are not expected to be food safety experts, but they can help educate vendors about topics related to food safety and encourage vendors to communicate with the appropriate licensing authorities.